A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Introduction

-Throughout we assume that the reader is familiar with the basics of the continuous contexts--either first-order or Metric Abstract Elementary Classes--but try to provide references and reminders when discussing the concepts.
+Throughout this paper, we assume that the reader is familiar with the basics of the continuous contexts--either first-order or Metric Abstract Elementary Classes--but try to provide references and reminders when discussing the concepts (especially to \cite{fourguys} for the continuous first-order context).

 Many of the arguments in the two cases are similar.
 In order to avoid repeating the same arguments twice in slightly different contexts, we provide the details only once.
 We have chosen to provide the details for continuous first-order logic because this context often allows more specific formulations of the correspondence.